 Putting Kosher salt on the vegetables serves to draw out some of the excess liquid.

-The next day, I rinsed the vegetables in cold water to remove any excess saltiness.
+I rinsed the vegetables in cold water the next day to remove any excess saltiness.

-Making the English Piccalilli
+Making the English Piccalilli: Step-by-Step

-I started by combining the cornstarch, dry mustard and turmeric with part of the malt vinegar in a measuring cup.
+- I started by combining the cornstarch, dry mustard, and turmeric with part of the malt vinegar in a measuring cup.

+- Once the sugar had dissolved in the vinegar, I whisked in the cornstarch/spice mixture.
 I continued whisking the mixture over medium heat until it was bubbly and had thickened.
 This took about 2 minutes.

-Once the mixture had thickened, I added the cauliflower, gherkins and pearl onions and gave the mixture a stir.
+- Once the mixture had thickened, I added the cauliflower, gherkins, and pearl onions and gave the mixture a stir.
 I cooked the piccalilli over medium heat, stirring occasionally until the cauliflower was crisp tender.
 This took about 10 minutes.

-After that, I removed the pan from the heat, and transferred the piccalilli to sterilized mason jars.
+- After that, I removed the pan from the heat and transferred the piccalilli to sterilized mason jars.
 Once I had filled all of the jars, I screwed on the lids.

-Finally, I submerged the jars in a large pan of boiling water for about 10 minutes to seal them.
-When I removed the jars from the boiling water, I could hear the characteristic “pop” on the lid indicating that the jars were sealed.
+- Finally, I submerged the jars in a large pan of boiling water for about 10 minutes to seal them.
+When I removed the jars from the boiling water, I could hear the characteristic “pop” on the lid, indicating that the jars were sealed.

 I ended up with three 12-ounce jars of piccalilli and two 8-ounce jars.
 I stored the piccalilli in a cool, dark place for about a month until it was ready to be enjoyed.

-When the Master Taste Tester took his first sample bite, his face lit up and he said “you’ve perfected the piccalilli – no more store-bought stuff!”
+When the Master Taste Tester took his first sample bite, his face lit up, and he said, “You’ve perfected the piccalilli – no more store-bought stuff!”

-- If you like a sweeter less vinegary piccalilli, you might want to add additional sugar to taste.
+- If you like a sweeter, less vinegary piccalilli, you might want to add additional sugar to taste.

 - Cornstarch and corn flour are the same thing.
 Both are thickening agents.

-- I used Coleman’s mustard powder which is traditional English mustard powder.
+- I used Coleman’s mustard powder, which is traditional English mustard powder.
 It’s generally readily available in grocery stores.
-If you can’t find Coleman’s you can use any mustard powder or dry mustard.
+If you can’t find Coleman’s, you can use any mustard powder or dry mustard.
 Both mustard powder and dry mustard are the same thing.

 - After the vegetables have been salted, you might think about tasting the cauliflower; if it is too salty, soak in cold water for one hour.
 Drain thoroughly.